Tummy Tuck Miami

 Both men and women who have loose skin and fat concentrated in the abdomen can benefit from an abdominoplasty.
 If you plan on getting pregnant again or plan on losing more weight, you should hold off on this procedure until you've achieved your desired weight and are done having children.

 This procedure has been performed successfully on many formerly obese patients who had lost most of their skin's elasticity and wanted to have remaining pockets of fat removed.

-Tummy Tuck Process
+Partial or Mini Tummy Tuck

 There are several different types of tummy tuck procedures.
 Depending on which surgery best matches your desired results will depend how long the surgery will last.
 A complete abdominoplasty can take up to 5 hours while the less invasive version, a partial abdominoplasty can go for about 2 hours.